espruino/EspruinoDocs/info/Troubleshooting.md

 When you are not connected to a computer via USB, Espruino writes any console data to the Serial port.
 However when you are connected to a computer, Espruino writes down USB. **If no terminal application is running on your computer**, it won't accept any incoming data down USB.
 When Espruino fills up its output buffer, it waits for the computer to accept the data rather than throwing it away, and this is what causes your program not to work.

 To fix this, either remove your `console.log` and `print` statements, or explicitly set the console to be on the Serial port at startup with `function onInit() { Serial1.setConsole(); }`.
 However the second option will mean that you will no longer be able to program Espruino from USB unless you reset it.

+### I get 100% CPU usage in the Web IDE

+Sadly we know about this and it appears to be an issue with Chrome's Serial port implementation.
+A new version of Chrome that is due out in a month should fix this.